omegaui/omegaui/README.md

 - 📫 How to reach me **omegaui22@gmail.com** or prefer using instagram

-### Not only a power packed Programmer but also a Small Song Twister
+### Not only a power packed Programmer but also a Small Song Twister and Video Creator

 Check out my posts at Instagram (ID mentioned below), And here's my Spotify playlist